 The most recent Ofsted inspection in March 2024 judged the school Good overall, with Good in quality of education, behaviour and attitudes, personal development, and leadership and management.
 The report describes a calm and purposeful culture and positive relationships, alongside an identified need for more consistent checking of learning in some subjects.

 Applications are made through local authority coordinated admissions for the normal admissions round.
-For September 2026 entry, the school lists applications opening on 04 August 2025, closing on 31 October 2025, with offers released on 02 March 2026.
+For September 2027 entry, the current Nottinghamshire route lists applications opening on 3 August 2026, closing on 31 October 2026, with offers released on 1 March 2027.

 The age range is listed as 11 to 19, but the March 2024 reporting states there were no students in the sixth form at that time and that the school planned to introduce a sixth form in the future.
 Families should check current arrangements when planning post-16 routes.